ACQUISITION & ACTIVATION

 CHALLENGES

-• 72% of user base is dormant, only coming to ITVX every now and then for large events.
+• 72% of user base was dormant, only returning for large events(eg. World Cup)

 STRATEGIC APPROACH